Oxid15/cascade/README.md

 ![ver](https://img.shields.io/github/v/release/oxid15/cascade?style=plastic)
 ![build](https://github.com/oxid15/cascade/actions/workflows/python-package.yml/badge.svg)

-Small ML Engineering framework with the aim to standardize the work with data and models, make experiments more reproducible, ML development more fast.
+ML Engineering library with the aim to standardize the work with data and models, make experiments more reproducible, ML development more fast.

 This project is an attempt to build such bundle of tools for ML-Engineer, certain standards and guides for workflow, a set of templates for typical tasks.